Spring is Coming

 New Balance has long been a go-to for people who need a little extra room.
 The brand is well-known for offering a wide range of sizes and widths, making it much easier to find a shoe that doesn’t squeeze your bunion.
 Many of their walking shoes, like the popular 877, feature a spacious toe box and substantial cushioning.
 This combination gives your toes plenty of space to spread out naturally, which is crucial for preventing irritation.
 The reliable support and roomy fit make them a solid choice for daily walks.

-Hoka: Maximum Cushioning for a Softer Step
+Hoka: Best for Maximum Cushioning

 If you feel every step in your joints, Hoka might be the shoe for you.
 Famous for their maximalist cushioning, Hoka shoes provide an incredibly soft, pillowy feel underfoot.
 This thick layer of foam is excellent at absorbing impact, which can reduce the overall stress on your feet, including the sensitive bunion area.
 Many styles also feature a Meta-Rocker sole, which helps guide your foot through a smooth stride.
 This can be especially helpful for taking pressure off the forefoot during your walk.

-Brooks: Smart Support for Your Natural Stride
+Brooks: Best for a Supported, Natural Stride

 Brooks is a favorite among walkers and runners for its focus on supportive technology.
 Models like the Adrenaline GTS are designed with GuideRails that help keep your body in its natural motion path, which can prevent excess strain on your joints.
 For bunions, look for their styles with a generous toe box and engineered mesh uppers.
 These soft, flexible materials stretch to accommodate the shape of your foot without causing uncomfortable rubbing or pressure, giving you a secure yet gentle fit.

-ASICS: Gel Cushioning for Targeted Comfort
+ASICS: Best for Targeted Gel Cushioning

 ASICS is well-regarded for its GEL technology, which places cushioning in key areas of the shoe to absorb shock where you need it most.
 This targeted comfort is great for bunion sufferers because it helps soften the impact on the forefoot with every step.
 Many of their walking and running shoes also feature a breathable, flexible mesh upper that can comfortably stretch over the bunion area.
 This blend of cushioning and flexibility makes ASICS a dependable option for comfortable, everyday activity.